Edition for Web Developers — Last Updated 3 June 2023

 After Document

-creation, the relevant traversable navigable's session history gets updated.
-A history handling behavior is used to track the desired type of session history update throughout the navigation process.
+enumeration is used to indicate the desired type of session history update to the navigate algorithm.
 It is one of the following:

 push